JohannesBertram/FNN_Manifolds/README.md

 # FNN Manifolds

 Code for 'Manifold and Modules: How Function Develops in a Neural Foundation Model' @ Data on the Brain and Mind, NeurIPS 2025.
+See PDF for the paper.
+Arxiv link coming soon.

-Repository cleaning and usage guide still in progress, if you want to run experiments, please contact johannes.bertram[at]yale.edu
+For detailed information on the encoding manifold pipeline refer to https://github.com/dyballa/NeuralEncodingManifolds.

 ## Installation